Wextikit/ElysiumModMenu/README.md

 The **Outfits** section lets you save and restore cosmetic loadouts.

-Main features:

 * Favorite Outfits system
 * 4 outfit slots
-* Save your current outfit
-* Save the selected player's outfit
+* Save your outfit or selected player outfit
-* Restore saved outfit slots with one click
-* Full cosmetic loadout support

 ---

 ## ✦ Host / Lobby Tools

-The **Host Only** section contains tools designed for hosts and private lobby control.
+The **Host Only** section contains tools for private lobby control.

-Main features:

-* Auto Host
+* Auto Host and fast start
-* Auto return after matches
-* Fast start
-* Wait for loaded players
-* Force start
-* Pre-game role manager
-* Force impostors
-* Force roles
+* Role manager and force roles
-* Kick all
-* Report / eject / revive
-* Morph / mass morph
-* Spawn / despawn in lobby
-* Insta start
-* Smart end game
+* Smart end game and lobby automation
-* No task mode
-* No setting limits
-* Auto Ghost After Start

 > ⚠️ Host tools should only be used in private lobbies with consent from other players.